Chubek/chubek.github.io_old/_posts/2022-02-23-understanding-ngrams.markdown

-##### About the Author
+#### About the Author

 The author of this article is Chubak Bidpaa.
+When he's not doing [insert inane bullshit] he's doing [insert another inane bullshit].
 The Markdown for this article is self-contained and can be downloaded from [here]().
-The HTML is also self-contained and can be downloaded from [here]().
+The HTML is also self-contained and can be downloaded from [here](https://raw.githubusercontent.com/Chubek/chubek.github.io/master/_posts/2022-02-23-understanding-ngrams.markdown).
 Chubak Bidpaa can be contacted on Discord at Chubak#7400.
 He can be reached via email at aurlito@riseup.net.
 Make sure to tag your email as [Gentooman] or [Gentoomen].